hawkinswinja/hawkinswinja/README.md

 - 👋 Hi, I’m @hawkinswinja
-- 👀 I’m interested in software development
+- 👀 A Software Backend Developer in Python and NodeJS
 - 🌱 I’m currently studying Computer Technology with focus on Software Engineering
 - 💞️ I’m looking to improve my foundation in Devops
 - 📫 You can reach me at hawkinswinja@gmail.com for project collaborations